Deep Dive

 Conclusion

-Stader is fundamentally a multi-chain infrastructure layer that unlocks liquidity and composability for staked assets, governed by its SD token.
-How will its modular approach influence the development of next-generation staking applications across different blockchain ecosystems?
+Stader is fundamentally a multi-chain infrastructure provider that unlocks the liquidity and utility of staked assets through liquid staking tokens.
+How will its modular approach influence the development of next-generation staking applications across different blockchains?